On the logarithmic Love number of black holes beyond general relativity: Probe scalar field

 This set-up applies to a large class of black holes in modified gravity, including most regular black hole metrics routinely studied in the literature (see~\cite{Lan:2023cvz} for a review).
 Such metrics are precisely constructed to introduce qualitative modifications in the black hole interior, while the outer horizon and exterior domain remain perturbatively close to Schwarzschild.
 The order $N$ at which the deformation starts characterizes different types of regular black holes.
 For instance, the Simpson-Visser~\cite{Simpson:2019mud}, Bardeen~\cite{Bardeen:1968a} and Hayward~\cite{Hayward:2005gi} metrics have $N=1,2,3$, respectively.
 In fact, it is not hard to construct examples with arbitrarily large $N$~\cite{Zhou:2022yio}.
-Eq.\ \eqref{eq:single term metric fg} also naturally encompasses black hole solutions in the EFT of gravity~\cite{Cardoso:2018ptl,DeLuca:2022tkm,Katagiri:2023umb,Barbosa:2025uau}, where corrections must be small by consistency.
-Corrections to vacuum GR start at $N=5$ from curvature cubed terms, or $N=7$ if the former happen to vanish, as they do in some string theories~\cite{Gross:1986iv,Kikuchi:1986rk,Gross:1986mw}.
+Eq.\ \eqref{eq:single term metric fg} also naturally encompasses black hole solutions in the EFT of gravity~\cite{Cardoso:2018ptl,DeLuca:2022tkm,Katagiri:2023umb,Barbosa:2025uau}, where corrections must be small by consistency.\footnote{In the EFT context, one would not expect the series expansions of $f$ and $g$ to have a finite radius of convergence, i.e.\ they correspond to asymptotic series.
+This does not invalidate the Frobenius method provided we interpret the result for the Love number as an asymptotic series in the coupling constants, as is usual in quantum field theory.} Corrections to vacuum GR start at $N=5$ from curvature cubed terms, or $N=7$ if the former happen to vanish, as they do in some string theories~\cite{Gross:1986iv,Kikuchi:1986rk,Gross:1986mw}.

 The simple form \eqref{eq:single term metric fg} of the metric functions allows us to derive closed-form expressions for the coefficients $p_n$ and $q_n$ of Eq.\ \eqref{eq:KG u}.
-Noticing that \beq p=2+x\frac{\d}{\d x}\log f \,,\qquad\qquad q=x\frac{\d}{\d x}\log f-\frac{l(l+1)}{f} \,, \eeq valid when $g=f$, it is easy to obtain\footnote{The binomial coefficient $\bin{M}{N}\equiv \frac{N!}{M!(N-M)!}$ is defined as zero if $N<0$ or $M>N$.}
+Noticing that \beq p=2+x\frac{\d}{\d x}\log f \,,\qquad\qquad q=x\frac{\d}{\d x}\log f-\frac{l(l+1)}{f} \,, \eeq valid when $g=f$, it is easy to obtain\footnote{The binomial coefficient $\bin{N}{M}\equiv \frac{N!}{M!(N-M)!}$ is defined as zero if $N<0$ or $M>N$.}

 where $p_n^{(r)}$ is the coefficient of $\alpha^r x^n$ in the double series expansion of $p$ in powers of $\alpha$ and $x$, and similarly for $q$.
 Substituting into \eqref{eq:b recurrence} yields the recurrence relation